Carcuis/dap-breakpoints.nvim/README.md

 # dap-breakpoints.nvim

-`dap-breakpoints.nvim` is a lua plugin for Neovim to help manage breakpoints and display virtual texts with [nvim-dap](https://github.com/mfussenegger/nvim-dap)
+`dap-breakpoints.nvim` is a lua plugin for Neovim to help manage breakpoints and display virtual text with [nvim-dap](https://github.com/mfussenegger/nvim-dap)

 ## Requirements